 In Spain on Saturday.
 (19 June), several thousand people staged an hour-long demonstration in support of an amnesty for all political prisoners.

-In Spain on Saturday.
+Background: In Spain on Saturday.
 (19 June), several thousand people staged an hour-long demonstration in support of an amnesty for all political prisoners.
 It was the first ever, legal non-fascist political rally, held in spain for 37 years, and passed off peacefully.

 SYNOPSIS: The rally took place in the town of Mataro near Barcelona, and was organised by local left-wing political groups.
 A year ago, such a demonstration would have been unthinkable in Spain - then under the leadership of the late General Francisco Franco.
 However, it was only last month, almost a year after the General's death, that the government relaxed tight controls on political meetings.
 Carrying Catalonian flags, the marchers chanted slogans calling for amnesty and liberty.
 They also called on workers to strike in support of their demands.
 The region has a history of labour unrest, centred on the nearby city of Barcelona.